 What is RabbitMQ?
-RabbitMQ Uses, Working and its Alternatives!
+RabbitMQ Architecture, Working and its Alternatives!

 Sending and receiving messages with software applications using message quest is possible and it is done with RabbitMQ.
 What Is RabbitMQ?
 RabbitMQ is the first of its kind application that provides the facility for asynchronous communication to happen between two systems that have different throughputs.
 The problem of different systems communicating with each other is an age-long problem.
 Different protocols define the means of transportation for communication.